bjackman/bjackman.github.io/README.md

 Then: `hugo serve`.
 This should auto-reload and shit.

+To create a new post: `hugo new content content/posts/name.md`.

 ## Notes on port from Jekyll

 TODOs after `hugo import`ing from old Jekyll version: